MilesKHoffman/CommunityComrades/README.md

-To run Community Comrades, you must have Express, Node.js, and MongoDB dependencies.
+To run Community Comrades, you must have Express, Node.js, and MongoDB dependencies (MERN stack).
 In order to start the application, go to your terminal and type "npm run start:dev".
+Wait for the local host link to appear, then click on it.
+Enjoy!